zhangjun640/zhangjun640.github.io/_pages/process.md

 Detection of RNA Modifications using Nanopore Direct RNA Sequencing Reads:
 ======
-  * The model construction has been completed, and now we are in the phase of conducting validation experiments.
+  * The model has completed the initial construction.

 Prediction of EGFR Mutations in Lung Cancer using Multi-Modal Patient Data:
 ======